maxnoblemm/Portfolio/README.md

 # Max Manwaring-Mueller – Interactive Portfolio
 Welcome!
-This is the web-based portfolio of Max Manwaring-Mueller, showcasing selected projects, publications, and creative work.
+This is the web-based portfolio showcasing selected projects, publications, and creative work.

-All work featured here has been created by or contributed to by Max, spanning scientific research, data visualization, cover art, and interactive design.
+All work featured here has been created or contributed to by Max, spanning scientific research, art, and interactive design.

 🌐 Live Portfolio
 You can view the live site here: Visit Portfolio